-Heat wok over medium heat about 30 seconds or until hot.
+- Heat wok over medium heat about 30 seconds or until hot.
 Drizzle 1 tablespoon canola oil into wok and heat 15 seconds.
 Add eggs and cook 1 minute or just until set on bottom.
 Turn eggs over and stir to scramble until cooked but not dry.
-Remove eggs to plate; set aside and let them set up.
+Remove eggs to plate; set aside.

-Add remaining tablespoon of canola oil to wok and heat 30 seconds or until hot.
+- Add remaining tablespoon of canola oil to wok and heat 30 seconds or until hot.
 Add onion; stir-fry over medium-high heat about 3 minutes or until tender.
-While onions are cooking cut eggs into julienne strips.
+While onions are cooking, slice eggs into julienne strips.
 Add cooked rice, peas, soy sauce to taste and sesame oil; cook 5 minutes, stirring frequently.
 Stir in ham and eggs and cook until heated through.
 Transfer to warm serving dish.
 Serve immediately.